 Interesting Things To Do In Bangkok Three Days

-1/ Mariamman Temple, Bangkok
+1. Mariamman Temple, Bangkok

-2/ Walking through China Town
+2. Walking through China Town

-3/ Khao San Road
+3. Khao San Road

-We booked Bangkok Canal Boat & Bike Tour this is the best way that I found to explore Bangkok city, getting away from the traffic and busy roads by cycling through the trails and small alleys, the best way to see real local life, local markets, houses all the way.
+I booked Bangkok Canal Boat & Bike Tour this is the best way that I found to explore Bangkok city, getting away from the traffic and busy roads by cycling through the trails and small alleys, the best way to see real local life, local markets, and houses all the way.

-5/ Wat Saket
+5. Wat Saket

-6/ Wat Arun & Wat Pho
+6. Wat Arun & Wat Pho

-7/ Grand Palace
+7. Grand Palace

-8/ Damnoen Saduak Floating Market
+8. Damnoen Saduak Floating Market